addrummond/firedoze/docs/quickstart-user.md

 firedoze server add firedoze http://[fdxx:xxxx:xxxx:xxxx::1] -default
 ```

-The client adds the default API port, `8081`, when the URL has no port.
-If the generated command includes a URL with a port, use it exactly.

 If you use more than one Firedoze server, add each one with a different name:

 ```sh